mja65/Emu68-Imager/docs/instructions.md

 - Kickstarts folder to which you can copy the Kickstarts you want to use with WHDLoad games and demos
 - Packages folder to which you can copy Install Packages for the Emu68 Imager tool package installer

-The Fat32 partition can be upto 4GB big.
+The miniumum size of the Fat32 partition is 35MiB and it can be upto 4GB big.
 The tool selects the default size according to the capacity of the SD card.

 ## Workbench